RWS/dxa-flexible-campaign-content/README.md

         <img data-image-name="img/default-hero-image.png"></img>
     </div>
   ```
-* The marked images are uploaded automatically into SDL Web and can be replaced by an editor
+* The marked images are uploaded automatically into SDL Web and can be replaced by an editor.
+This applies to all non-absolute image URLs.
+For absolute URLs the image URL is stored in the CMS plus eventual URL parameters.
+The image with absolute URL can then be replaced by the editor with a CMS/ECL image.
 * To build reusable campaigns the markup can be parameterized by using tagged properties.
 This done by the HTML attributes 'data-property-name' and 'data-property-target'.
 Currently the properties can operate on any HTML element attribute.
 Example:

   ```